NatanBiesmans/G2CPU-Performance-Demo/README.md

 WARNING: The demo can only read tdms files which have been converted using the G2CPU Fast Read TDMS Convert.

+An example TDMS file can be downloaded at: https://g2cpu.com/100khz2tones_p5hz_same_power-long-2-fast.tdms

 ## Executables

 A set of executables can be found within the repo at: